GoogleCloudPlatform/community/tutorials/writing-prometheus-metrics-bigquery/index.md

         promhttp_metric_handler_requests_total{code="500"} 0
         promhttp_metric_handler_requests_total{code="503"} 0

 1. Close this terminal and return to your previous terminal.
-Enter `Ctrl-c` to stop port forwarding.
+Press `Ctrl-C` to stop port forwarding.

 ### Deploy an updated Prometheus configuration

+This solution uses [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) to access BigQuery from GKE instead of exporting service account keys and storing them as Kubernetes Secrets.

 1. Create a Google service account that Prometheus will use to write metrics to BigQuery:

         gcloud iam service-accounts create ${SERVICE_ACCOUNT}

-1. We use [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) to access BigQuery from GKE instead of exporting service account keys and storing them as Kubernetes Secrets.
-Allow the Kubernetes service account to impersonate the Google service account by creating an IAM policy binding between the two.
-This binding allows the Kubernetes Service account to act as the Google service account:
+1. Allow the Kubernetes service account to impersonate the Google service account by creating an IAM policy binding between the two, which allows the Kubernetes
+    Service account to act as the Google service account:

         gcloud iam service-accounts add-iam-policy-binding \
             --role roles/iam.workloadIdentityUser \
             --member "serviceAccount:${PROJECT_ID}.svc.id.goog[default/prometheus]" \
             ${SERVICE_ACCOUNT}@${PROJECT_ID}.iam.gserviceaccount.com

-    `[default/prometheus]` is a combination of the Kubernetes namespace where you [created the Kubernetes service account and the service account name](#deploy-rbac-resources) in the form of `[namespace/service account name]`
+    `[default/prometheus]` is a combination of the Kubernetes namespace where you [created the Kubernetes service account and the service account name](#deploy-rbac-resources) in the form of `[namespace/service account name]`.

-1. Give your service account the necessary permissions to read/write data and submit jobs to BigQuery:
+1. Give your service account the necessary permissions to read and write data and submit jobs to BigQuery:

         gcloud projects add-iam-policy-binding ${PROJECT_ID}  \
             --member="serviceAccount:${SERVICE_ACCOUNT}@${PROJECT_ID}.iam.gserviceaccount.com" \